 Michigan and other states will generally extradite a person wanted on a felony warrant from anywhere in the United States.

-Does Michigan Extradite for Felonies and Misdemeanors
+Does Michigan Extradite for Felonies and Misdemeanors?

 Arrested on an Out of State Warrant in Michigan

-Release from Custody While Facing Extradition
+Our Lawyers Can Fight for the Release of our Client from Custody While Facing Extradition

 Lawyers for Extradition Cases in Michigan

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience representing clients who are facing extradition from or to Michigan.
-If you are facing extradition to Michigan, we can represent you on the felony charges and secure your release from custody from the local prosecutors.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience representing clients facing extradition from or to Michigan.
+If you face extradition to Michigan, we can represent you and fight for your release from custody.
+We offer a free consultation if you have questions regarding the Michigan extradition radius.
 If you or a loved one is in Michigan and awaiting extradition to another state, we can represent you in court and fight for your release on a reasonable bond.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.